kvsankar/talks/README.md

 # talks

-Slides / materials of my presentations:
+Slides / materials of my talks:

 - Chandrayaan 3: Mapping the Journey from Sriharikota to Shiv Shakti Point